Boston College Athletics

 - Stanford enters the contest ranked third in the United Soccer Coaches Poll.

 - The Cardinal are coming off a bye week.
-Before that, Stanford completed a two-match road trip to start their ACC play, securing wins against Pitt and Clemson.
+Before that, Stanford completed a two-match road trip to start their ACC play, securing a win against Pitt and a draw at Clemson.

-- Jasmine Aikey leads Stanford with seven goals this season and has also recorded five assists, totaling 15 points.
+- Jasmine Aikey leads Stanford with seven goals this season and has also recorded two assists, totaling 16 points.

 SERIES HISTORY